apache/spark/docs/apache-airflow/installation.rst

 files when installing Airflow from PyPI.
 Note that you have to specify correct Airflow version and python versions in the URL.

+The official way of installing Airflow is with the ``pip`` tool.
+There was a recent (November 2020) change in resolver, so currently only 20.2.4 version is officially supported, although you might have a success with 20.3.3+ version (to be confirmed if all initial issues from ``pip`` 20.3.0 release have been fixed in 20.3.3).

+While they are some successes with using other tools like `poetry <https://python-poetry.org/>`_ or `pip-tools <https://pypi.org/project/pip-tools/>`_, but they do not share the same workflow as ``pip``- especially when it comes to constraint vs. requirements management.
+Installing via ``Poetry`` or ``pip-tools`` is not currently supported.
+If you wish to install airflow using those tools you should use the constraint files described below and convert them to appropriate format and workflow that your tool requires.

   **Prerequisites**

   On Debian based Linux OS: